Chesire/okami-action/README.md

 ### `update-image`

-Flag to denote if a single image be updated on each execution of the action, or a new image posted each time.
+Flag to denote if a single image should be updated on each execution of the action, or a new image posted each time.

 - If set to `true`, then a single comment will be created, then updated each time.
 - If set to `false`, then a new comment will be created each time.